 After an approval is granted, the FDA may withdraw the approval if compliance with regulatory requirements and standards is not maintained or if problems occur after the product reaches the market.
 Later discovery of previously unknown problems with a product, including adverse events of unanticipated severity or frequency, or with manufacturing processes, or failure to comply with regulatory requirements, may result in revisions to the approved labeling to add new safety information; imposition of post-market studies or clinical trials to assess new safety risks; or imposition of distribution or other restrictions under a REMS program.
 Other potential consequences include, among other things:

-- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.
+- fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals;